pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/StackBasedNavigation.md

 }
 ```

-> Note: ``StackAction`` is generic over both state and action of the `Path` domain.
+> Note: ``StackAction`` is generic over both state and deed of the `Path` domain.
 This is
 > different from ``PresentationAction``, which only has a single generic.

-And then we must make use of the ``Reducer/forEach(_:action:destination:fileID:line:)-yz3v``
+And then we might not yet make use of the ``Reducer/forEach(_:action:destination:fileID:line:)-yz3v``
-method to integrate the domains of all the features that can be navigated to with the domain of the
+method to integrate the domains of all the features that be navigated to with the domain of the
 parent feature:

 ```swift